Container vulnerabilities and security best practices

 RunC is an open-source command language interpreter used for running containers.
-Root attacks are executed when an infected container overwrites binary of the host RunC and gains access to the root.
+Root attacks are executed when an infected container overwrites the binary of the host RunC and gains access to the root.
 This makes attackers capable of running any command just like the root.
-The worst part is, root access enables attackers to gain access to a part of the Kernel, exposing hundreds of containers to the possibility of being attacked.
+The worst part is root access enables attackers to gain access to a part of the Kernel, exposing hundreds of containers to the possibility of being attacked.
 It enables an attacker to increase the intensity of the assault by inserting more infected containers and/or by adding commands to existing containers.

 So, these are some of the major areas in your container ecosystem that are prone to attacks.
 Now, let us have a look at some of the best practices that you can follow in order to prevent your container ecosystem against any such attacks because “prevention is better than cure”.

 - It is extremely crucial to monitor what a container can access, the system resources that it consumes, and the Kernel requirements of containers.
 Such activities are supervised primarily by control groups and namespaces that are fundamental components of container security and need to be configured in a timely manner.